 Likes and dislikes

 We all differ in many ways.
 Out of them all, one major area is on account of our likes and dislike.
-The difference exists owing to our family background, company of friends and climatic conditions.
+The difference exists owing to our family background, a company of friends and climatic conditions.
 Our likes and dislikes, however, give us an insight into our inner self.
 They are the sum and substance of our character, temperament and disposition.

 There’s a whole range of English expressions you can use to talk about how much you like or dislike something.
-During the course at best English speaking institute in Mumbai many conversations discussing your likes and dislikes may come up with someone you don’t know well you may want to find out the kind of
+During the course at best English speaking institute in Mumbai, many conversations discussing your likes and dislikes may come up with someone you don’t know well you may want to find out the kind of

 - Favourite songs/albums.